 Alternatively, you can freeze the muffins by wrapping them in cling film and tin or aluminum foil for up to 3 months.

-To freshen up the muffin, pop them in the microwave for 10 seconds.
+To freshen up muffins that are a few days old, simply pop them in the microwave for 10 seconds at a time.

 Triple Chocolate Muffins FAQ